VioletXF/snupl-lsp/snupld/README.md

 - Document Symbol

 ## Installation

+You can get a prebuilt binary [here](https://github.com/VioletXF/snupl-lsp/releases/).
+If you want to build snupld with your snuplc implementation, follow the steps below:

 First you need to implement following methods in `snuplc` since `snupld`'s scope detection is implemented in a very dumb way (or feel free to implement & contribute your own scope detection in `snupld`):
 ```cpp
 // return the very first token of the statement sequence (e.g. "begin")